ga4gh/data-security/AAI/AAIConnectProfile.md

-([JWT](#relevant-specifications)) syntax for an access token to enable an OIDC provider (called a [Broker](#term-broker)) to allow a downstream access token consumer (called a [Claim Clearinghouse](#term-claim-clearinghouse)) to locate the Broker’s /aaitoken endpoint as a means to fetch [GA4GH Claims](#term-ga4gh-claim).
-The GA4GH Claims, nominally a  [GA4GH Passport](https://github.com/ga4gh-duri/ga4gh-duri.github.io/blob/master/researcher_ids/ga4gh_passport_v1.md), can then be use for other authentication and authorization purposes.
+([JWT](#relevant-specifications)) syntax for an access token to enable an OIDC provider (called a [Broker](#term-broker)) to allow a downstream access token consumer (called a [Claim Clearinghouse](#term-claim-clearinghouse)) to locate the Broker’s `/userinfo` and `/aaitoken` endpoints as a means to fetch [GA4GH Claims](#term-ga4gh-claim).
+The GA4GH Claims, nominally a  [GA4GH DURI Passport](https://github.com/ga4gh-duri/ga4gh-duri.github.io/blob/master/researcher_ids/ga4gh_passport_v1.md), can then be used for other authentication and authorization purposes.
 This specification is suggested to be used together with others that specify the syntax and semantics of the GA4GH Claims exchanged.

 ### Table of Contents